rwsayaman/TCGA_PanCancer_Genotyping_Imputation/QualityControlAnalysis/README.md

 	b.
 Calculate heterozygosity means and standard deviations in each ancestry cluster.

 	c.
 Plot the log10 proportion of missing genotypes against heterozygosity rates with mean +/-3*SD for each ancestry cluster for QC.
-See Figure 1b.
+See Figure 1b from (Chambwe, Sayaman et al., 2022).

 	d.
 Remove samples (--remove) with heterozygosity >3*SD above the mean for each ancestry cluster.